• Skip to primary navigation

 Indian Shrimp Masala, like many Indian dishes, is a quick yet delicious dish bursting with spicy flavor.
 The recipe is authentic, and the majority of the ingredients are traditionally used in Indian and Pakistani cooking.
 The good news is that this recipe calls for only a few spices.

-This curry uses the gravy made with onion, ginger, garlic and tomatoes.
+This curry has gravy made with onion, ginger, garlic, and tomatoes.
 I also use basic spices that you probably already have in your pantry.
 This spicy twist on seafood will blow your senses away.

 Easy Shrimp Masala Recipe

-Shrimp can be slightly tricky to cook at home, but with this easy recipe and the step-by-step method, it'll be a breeze for you.
+This shrimp masala is my favorite Indian Shrimp recipe.
+That said, shrimp can be slightly tricky to cook at home, but with this easy recipe and the step-by-step method, it’ll be a breeze for you.

 Unlike most Indian curries, this is a thickish curry with the masala nicely coating the shrimp.